WSCR: 1930s

 By 1930, the Daily News began experimenting with mechanical television broadcasting.
 A published announcement of March 30, 1930, indicated the equipment would be installed and operable within two months.
 The video signal was to be sent by the shortwave radio station W9XAP, while the audio would be broadcast on the normal WMAQ radio frequency.
 WMAQ did not receive an experimental license from the Federal Radio Commission to operate station W9XAP until September 2, 1930.
 The first broadcast of the station actually occurred shortly before this was granted, on August 27, 1930.
 Only those with special receivers, primarily radio stores which had gotten them from the Daily News, could see the video portion of the broadcast.
 The station distributed 200 receivers in the city and suburbs.
 Those at the dealerships saw and heard Bill Hay, the announcer for Amos 'n' Andy, present a variety show, broadcast from the Daily News Building.
 The man behind this and other early Chicago television broadcasts was Ulises Armand Sanabria, who 2 years before used the WCFL Navy Pier transmitter to provide the video and radio station WIBO for the audio portions of the broadcast.
 Both the technical limitations and economic climate of the times brought an end to the station's experimental broadcasts in August 1933.
 It was the beginning of WMAQ-TV, which would not return until after World War II.

 On November 1, 1931, the Daily News sold WMAQ to the National Broadcasting Company.
 The arrangement originally began as NBC becoming a partner in the station, co-owned with the Daily News.
 In May of the next year, NBC moved the station from the Daily News Building to the Merchandise Mart, where it had newly built a broadcasting center in 1930.
 WMAQ remained there until a 1989 move to the NBC Tower.
 WMAQ became a member of the NBC Red Network, later known as the NBC Radio Network, and remained affiliated with NBC well into the 1990s, even after the station was sold to Westinghouse Broadcasting.
+WMAQ was a key station in the NBC Radio Network for nearly six decades, and later started affiliates WMAQ-TV (channel 5) and WMAQ-FM (101.1 FM).

 On September 15, 1935, WMAQ once again changed transmitter sites.
 It relocated to Bloomingdale, with its power increasing from 5,000 watts to the maximum 50,000 watts.
 Clear channels were reassigned in 1934, with Illinois losing a frequency and Pennsylvania gaining it.
 Preserving its clear channel frequency for KYW meant Westinghouse needed to move it out of Chicago.
 So Westinghouse moved KYW east to Philadelphia in late 1934, leaving an unneeded transmitter building and site behind, which is where WMAQ relocated its transmitter.
 WMAQ's new daytime signal provided secondary coverage to most of Illinois, including Peoria and Springfield.
 It also provided a strong signal to much of southern Wisconsin (with Milwaukee getting a city-grade signal) and almost half of Indiana.
 At night, it reached most of the eastern three-fourths of North America.